 RASberry: Robotics and Automation Systems for berry production

-(Norwegian University of Life Sciences and University of Lincoln – Co-Investigator)
+(Norwegian University of Life Sciences & University of Lincoln – Co-Investigator)

 The RASberry project will develop autonomous fleets of robots for in-field transportation to aid and complement human fruit pickers.
 In particular, the project will consider strawberry production in polytunnels.
 A solution for autonomous in-field transportation will significantly decrease strawberry production costs and be the first step towards fully autonomous robotic systems for berry production.
 The project is a collaboration between the Norwegian University of Life Sciences (NMBU) and University of Lincoln and will develop a dedicated mobile platform together with software components for fleet management, long-term operation and safe human robot collaboration in strawberry production facilities.
 In particular, our main task in this project is to develop, implement, and evaluate strategies for handling the safe and effective interaction of the mobile robots with human workers, including appropriate techniques for robust human detection and behaviour characterisation in real-world scenarios.

 News: [Horticulture Week]

 (EU Horizon 2020 IA, 645376 – €306k – Principal Investigator)